NSTechBytes/ModernPlayer/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License - see the LICENSE.txt file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License - see the [LICENSE](LICENSE) file for details.